niemopen/niem-naming-design-rules/ndr6-outline.md

 XSD as a model representation supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.

 The Common Model Format (CMF) is a second NIEM model representation that supports all developers.
 CMF is the result of applying the NIEM framework to the information requirements in the metamodel.
 CMF is a NIEM-based message specification.
-A CMF message is a representation of a NIEM model.
+A CMF model file is a NIEM-based message that represents a NIEM model.
 [Section 4](#4-data-models-in-niem) defines the mapping between the metamodel and CMF.

 Because CMF is a NIEM-based message specification, it can define both an XML format and a JSON format.
 CMF examples in this document appear as XML, but can be converted to JSON without loss, and vice versa.